SANDRA-ISUO/Titanic_Shipwreck/README.md

 # Titanic_Shipwreck
-The Titanic Shipwreck  dataset is a comprehensive analysis on factors that contribute to a passenger's surviving chances.
+The Titanic Shipwreck  dataset is a comprehensive analysis on factors that contribute to a passenger's survival chances.